naturalis/mebioda/doc/week1/w1d3/lecture1.md

 Resulting in an [alignment](Danaus.muscle.fas), which is also a FASTA file.

-Alternatively, you might align with [mafft](https://mafft.cbrc.jp/alignment/software/), which has additional functionality for more difficult markers (such as ITS):
+Alternatively, you might align with [mafft](https://mafft.cbrc.jp/alignment/software/), (or one of the many other multiple sequence alignment tools) which has additional functionality for more difficult markers (such as ITS):

 ```shell
 $ mafft Danaus.COI-5P.fas > Danaus.mafft.fas